Androiduser2004/pyscspro/README.md

 # pyscspro
-this this the python script done from school's chapter
+this is the python script done from school's chapter